rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment-Ubuntu-14.04.md

 Many standard distributions of Ruby are lacking in one regard or another.
-Lucky for all of us, there are several ways to easily install and maintain ruby versions. ```rvm``` is popular among many Metasploit developers and recommended, however ```rbenv``` is a good choice too.
+Lucky for all of us, there are several ways to easily install and maintain ruby versions. `rvm` is popular among many Metasploit developers and recommended, however `rbenv` is a good choice too.
-So, pick one of the following:
+So, pick one of those.

 ### rvm

-Wayne Seguin's RVM has become quite excellent at providing several proven Ruby interpreters.
-Visit [https://rvm.io/](https://rvm.io/) to read up on it or just trust that it'll all work out with a simple:
+RVM has become quite excellent at providing several proven Ruby interpreters.
+Visit [https://rvm.io/](https://rvm.io/) to read up on it, explore the [secure version](https://rvm.io/rvm/security) (and trade bash scripts from an HTTPS site for a signed binary blob from the same website), or just trust that it'll all work out.

+First, get the signing key, either directly with `\curl -sSL https://rvm.io/mpapis.asc | gpg --import -` or from GPGent.net with `gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3`.  ```

+Next, just fire off a simple:

 ```bash
 \curl -L https://get.rvm.io | bash -s stable --autolibs=enabled --ruby=2.1.8